bchau1000/fabflixAPI/README.md

 4. Right click XMLParser in /src/main/java/ and select run(). <br/>
 5. Inconsistencies will be output to /cs122b-spring20-team-10-parser/errors.txt after the parsing is complete.
 <br/>

+Deployment Instructions (Android App): <br/>
+1. Import cs122b-spring20-team-10-android as a separate Gradle project
+2. Ensure the URL variable in Login.java matches the backend server URL
+3. Ensure the variables in the Uri builders in SingleMovieActivity.java and ListViewActivity.java match the backend server URL (instructions to deploy onto your local server are commented out).
+4. In AVD configurations, setup an emulator for the Pixel 3
+5. Run the emulator

 The format of errors.txt is as follows:
   1. Inconsistencies regarding each file begin with "Inconsistencies @ x.xml"